lwsjs/local-web-server/README.md

 └── package.json
 ```

-**All paths/routes are specified using [express syntax](http://expressjs.com/guide/routing.html#route-paths)**.
+All paths/routes are specified using [express syntax](http://expressjs.com/guide/routing.html#route-paths).
 To run the example projects linked below, clone the project, move into the example directory specified, run `ws`.

 ### Static site